EmanueleBrotti/PRTFLIO/README.md

 # PRTFLIO
-a personal portfolio made with react, typescript and tailwind.
+a personal portfolio made with react, typescript, redux toolkit and tailwind.

 Using framer-motion and three.js for the animations and 3d models